nextcloud/documentation/developer_manual/app/code_signing.rst

 files shipped remove them before running the signing command.

-In case you lose your certificate please submit a new CSR as described above and mention that you have lost the previous one. ownCloud will revoke the old certificate.
+In case you lose your certificate please submit a new CSR as described above and mention that you have lost the previous one.
+Nextcloud will revoke the old certificate.

 If you maintain an app together with multiple people it is recommended to designate a release manager responsible for the signing process as well as the uploading to apps.owncloud.com.
-If there are cases where this is not feasible and multiple certificates are required ownCloud can create them on a case by case basis.
+If there are cases where this is not feasible and multiple certificates are required Nextcloud can create them on a case by case basis.
 We do not recommend developers to share their private key.

 Errors